 Faculty Fellows

-P. M. Aronow is Associate Professor, with tenure, in the Department of Political Science.
-Professor Aronow’s research considers theory, methods, and practice in the study of human behavior.
+P. M. Aronow is associate professor, with tenure, of statistics & data science, political science, biostatistics, and economics.
+Professor Aronow’s research considers the theory and application of quantitative methods for the study of human behavior.

 Curriculum Vitae